code-quality-metrics/react-native-redux-advance-patterns-and-best-practices/README.md

 Redux doesn't improve much on the original Flux design by facebook, you are better find a library with a single store, decent state management and the router state inside the app state like Mobx, Cerebral.js, Vuex, Baobab.js, etc.

-If you don't have an option because "Redux is Industry Standard"(It's not) then follow our practial "Lipstick in a Redux" Guide :)
+If you don't have an option because "Redux is Industry Standard"(It's not) then follow our practial "Lipstick on a Redux" Guide :)

 ## Original Flux